-To start your day with energy you need to eat high quality protein for breakfast.
+To start your day with the energy you need to eat high-quality protein for breakfast.
 Protein helps the body control the insulin variations and reduces the unwanted cravings and excessive hunger until the next meal.

 That’s why we have to dig deeper and figure out what really is protein how to manage to eat enough to avoid further imbalances in our organism.

 What is protein and why it’s important in our diet?

 Proteins are body’s building “bricks.”
 Most our body organs are built on protein such as muscle, skin, bones and others.
 The digestive process, immune system, blood are all based on protein to work properly.
 Even hormones, antibodies, enzymes are proteins.
 Your body uses protein to build or repair body tissues

 Imagine that your body is a car that needs fuel to work.
 So, for your body, that fuel is protein.
 Protein is a macronutrient along with carbohydrates and fat.

 Protein consists of long chains made of 20 different amino acids.
 Eight of them are essential for the human and are called “indispensable amino acids ”: phenyl-alanine, tryptophan, methionine, lysine, leucine, isoleucine, valine, and threonine.
 Another important amino acid is histidine which is required for growth (at children) and tissue repair.

 Why is protein really important in your weight loss process?

 One gram of protein has four calories.
 Even that the most people think about protein as fattening and high in calories, it’s not true.